Professor & Director

 Edgar Cristian Hornus

-Electrochemistry, localized corrosion, iron contamination, cathodic protection, laboratory management, microsc...View profile
+Electrochemistry, localized corrosion, iron contamination, cathodic protection, laboratory management, microscopy, superalloys, traveller.View profile

 Edgar Cristian Hornus

 Edgar Cristian Hornus is an Industrial Engineer and M.Sc. and PhD in Materials Science and Technology from Instituto Sabato, which belongs to the Universidad Nacional de San Martín (UNSAM) and the Argentinean Atomic Energy Commission (Comisión Nacional de Energía Atómica – CNEA), located in Buenos Aires, Argentina.
 His areas of expertise include corrosion science, specifically in localized corrosion in superalloys.
 Starting in July 2018, he took on a postdoc position, working as Research Associate at the Curtin Corrosion Centre, Curtin University, Perth, Australia.

 Edgar has expertise in (i) laboratory management and handling testing equipment and resources, (ii) conducting scientific and technological research and elaborating technical and academic reports, and (iii) providing technical assistance to his colleagues and commercial lab suppliers.